Oregon woman quit her job to be a 1950s housewife — but man, what a lousy gig | Produced by Advertising Publications

 But she did all of that after divorcing my grandpa, when most of her kids were out of the house.

-Back then, in the ’50s and the ’60s, there was no illusions about women “having it all.”
+Back then, in the ’50s and the ’60s, there were no illusions about women “having it all.”
 How could that even possibly happen?
 If you were taking care of a family, waiting on your husband, you had no time to follow your dreams, unless you made that your dream.

 A lot of women took that approach.
 We call it Stockholm syndrome now.